 Here’s why it’s important.

-Managing various personalities – those conflicting perspectives and working styles – can be challenging even during the smoothest of times.
+Managing employees with various personalities – especially those with conflicting perspectives and working styles – can be challenging, even during the smoothest of times.

 But consider the unexpected changes and really turbulent periods when the impact on your business is challenging at best.